top of page

 A Welcome Spotlight – What the Report Gets Right

-The Times Crime and Justice Commission report shines a necessary spotlight on the cracks — and crises — within our justice system.
-The recognition that reform is not only overdue, but essential, is welcomed.
-The Commission’s call for a more connected, evidence-led, and rehabilitative system, aligns with much of what frontline practitioners have been saying for years.
+The Times Crime and Justice Commission report shines a necessary spotlight on the cracks and crises within our justice system.
+The recognition that reform is not only overdue but essential is welcomed.
+The Commission’s call for a more connected, evidence-led, and rehabilitative system aligns with what frontline practitioners have been saying for years.

 The rejection of outdated "tough on crime" slogans is particularly welcome.
-We also welcome the focus on reducing offending and reoffending.
-Recommendations which hopefully course correct what has long been an overstretched and reactive justice system.
+We also appreciate the focus on reducing offending and reoffending.
+Recommendations here aim to course-correct an overstretched and reactive justice system.

-The Commission has taken on a mammoth task: to investigate and reform the system.
-Its efforts to approach justice as an interconnected system — rather than via police, courts, prisons, or probation in isolation — is a step in the right direction.
+The Commission has undertaken a mammoth task: to investigate and reform the system.
+Its effort to approach justice as an interconnected system—rather than addressing police, courts, prisons, or probation in isolation—is a step in the right direction.

 From a frontline perspective, many of the Commission’s findings ring true.
-But as with all reports, the solutions must move beyond analysis – to building the capacity for real change.
+However, solutions must extend beyond analysis to build the capacity for real change.

-Breaking the Cycle of Offending/Reoffending Before It Starts
+Breaking the Cycle of Offending and Reoffending Before It Starts

 Education, poverty, substance abuse, peer pressure, mental health, and family conditions all play a role in shaping outcomes.
-Consequently, when someone appears before a magistrate or judge, they’ve often been failed by the systems tasked with supporting them.
+When someone appears before a magistrate or judge, they’ve often been failed by the systems intended to support them.

 We see this in the young person who has been excluded from mainstream school and is now being groomed by older peers.
-We see it in the parent who, having grown up in care, is now navigating poverty and raising a teenager at risk.
+It also resonates in the parent who, having grown up in care, now navigates poverty while raising a teenager at risk.

-We also see it in custodial sentences which do more harm than good.
-The trauma of prison, combined with a lack of post-release support and/or rehabilitative job opportunities, lead many to return to old patterns.
+Custodial sentences can do more harm than good.
+The trauma of prison, paired with a lack of post-release support and rehabilitative job opportunities, leads many back to old patterns.
 For some, especially those with complex needs, prison becomes a revolving door.

 The report mentions the staggering cost of reoffending: over £23 billion a year.
-Keeping someone in prison is reported to cost the taxpayer over £50,000 a year.
-What seems rarely acknowledged is that investing a fraction of this into early intervention/prevention, would not only reduce reoffending but stop many offences from ever occurring.
+Keeping someone in prison costs the taxpayer over £50,000 a year.
+Investing a fraction of this into early intervention and prevention would not only reduce reoffending but could also prevent many crimes from ever occurring.

-One of the report’s most urgent findings is the link between persistent reoffending and lack of rehabilitation.
-Reoffending makes up 80% of all crime.
-Traced backwards, what this uncovers, is evidence of early life adversity, unmet needs, and the systemic failing of individuals who needed help/preventative intervention - long before coming in contact with the justice system.
+One urgent finding of the report is the connection between persistent reoffending and the lack of rehabilitation.
+Reoffending accounts for 80% of all crime.
+Tracing this backward reveals early life adversity, unmet needs, and systemic failures for those who required help or preventative intervention long before entering the justice system.

 Prevention Should Not Be An Afterthought – But the Foundation

-Effective prevention requires early intervention work with young people at risk of being exploited, disengaged from education, or living with unaddressed trauma.
-This requires increased cross sector cooperation.
-Local partnerships that bring police, teachers, youth workers, community organisations, families, and local authorities together before issues escalate.
+Effective prevention requires early intervention with young people at risk of exploitation, educational disengagement, or unaddressed trauma.
+This also calls for increased cross-sector cooperation.
+Local partnerships can bring police, teachers, youth workers, community organizations, families, and local authorities together before issues escalate.

-It will mean supporting parents/families who are overwhelmed, isolated, and unsure where to turn - before crisis hits.
-A school referral for a child on the brink of exclusion, or a parent seeking help, are crucial moments at which, with the right intervention, transformation is possible.
-Too often, these moments are missed.
+It is vital to support families who feel overwhelmed, isolated, and unsure of where to turn before crises occur.
+A school referral for a child on the brink of exclusion or a parent seeking help represents crucial moments where, with the right intervention, transformation is possible.
+Sadly, these moments are too often missed.

-The most important shift required in our approach to criminal justice reform, may be to stop seeing prevention as a side note.
-It must be the starting point.
+The most important shift required in our criminal justice reform approach is to stop viewing prevention as a side note.
+Instead, it must form the foundation of our system.
 Early help should be a right, not a luxury.
+There needs to be a profound change in how we perceive prevention and its role in criminal justice.

 Conclusion - From Slogans to Substance:

 Prevention takes time.
-It's not a single session or a headline intervention.
-It is relational, continuous, and deeply human.
+It is not a single session or a headline intervention.
+Prevention is relational, continuous, and deeply human.

-The Times Commission Report gives us a roadmap.
-But the destination must be one where fewer people enter the justice system.
-Where preventative and/or rehabilitative support is visible, reachable, and dignified.
-Where prevention isn’t an afterthought — but the first step in shifting the approach away from reacting to harm, to avoiding it.
+The Times Commission Report provides us a roadmap.
+The destination must be a future where fewer people enter the justice system.
+We aim for a system where preventative and rehabilitative support is visible, reachable, and dignified—where prevention is the starting point, moving away from merely reacting to harm toward actively avoiding it.

-At Pathways Education Project, we are ready to help shape a future where justice starts not in courtrooms, but in communities.
+At Pathways Education Project, we are determined to shape a future where justice begins not in courtrooms but in communities.

 We Need Your Support